 (5) Assisting in investigations by purchasing

-agencies to determine the responsibility of bidders on small business set-asides.
+agencies to determine the responsibility of bidders or offerors on small business set-asides.

 (f) Small business annual report.
-The State purchasing
+Each small business specialist designated under

 to the General Assembly

 concerning the awarding of contracts to small businesses.
 The

 report shall include the total

 value of awards made in the preceding fiscal year under the

 designation of small business set-aside.

 The report shall also include the total value of awards made to